-To be classified as a full-time student, a person must register for at least 12 semester credit hours.
-Students with fewer than 28 semester hours of earned credit are referred to as "freshmen," while those with 28 or more semester hours are classified as "sophomores."
-The maximum load for a first-term freshman is 18 hours.
+Students with fewer than 30 semester hours of earned credit are referred to as "freshmen," while those with 30 or more semester hours are classified as "sophomores."
 The average load for a typical student is 15-17 semester hours.
 This course load enables the student to complete a two-year educational program in two years.